justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Powershell.md

 # Check command and its location
 Get-Command <command>

+# Check if a command exists and use it
+if (Get-Command "zoxide.exe" -ErrorAction SilentlyContinue) {
+    # Use command
+}

 # Convert an object to CSV
 Get-Process -Name pwsh | ConvertTo-Csv -NoTypeInformation